Our History In Brief

 1997 Inaugurated campaigning website “Buskaction”, to co-ordinate further action against busking ban.
 (This website can still be viewed online, but we ceased updating it in 2010, when we stopped our active campaigning about buskers’ rights, owing to Mike’s ill-health.)

-1998 Released CD single “Don’t Know Why?” – protest against London tube busking ban.
+1998 Released CD single “Don’t Know Why?” – a protest against London’s tube-busking ban.

-2000 February Addressed an Opposed Bill Committee in the House of Lords, speaking against a proposal by Westminster Council to allow the introduction of restrictive licensing schemes for buskers in London Boroughs.
+2000 February.
+Addressed an Opposed Bill Committee in the House of Lords, speaking against a proposal by Westminster Council to allow the introduction of restrictive licensing schemes for buskers in London’s Boroughs.

 2002 Performed at Astoria, London, as support act to rock group “My Vitriol”.